 School of Law students who are full-time may audit any law course, with the permission of the Sr. Associate Dean for Academic Affairs (or their designee) and the professor teaching the course.
 No additional charge will be made.

-Others within or without the University may audit a course only if the Sr. Associate Dean for Academic Affairs (or their designee) determines there is sufficient reason for such audit commensurate with the general purposes of the School of Law and then only with agreement of the professor teaching the course.
-There will be a fee charged for such audit unless waived by the Sr. Associate Dean for Academic Affairs.
+Others within or outside the University may audit a course only if the Sr. Associate Dean for Academic Affairs (or their designee) determines there is sufficient reason for such audit commensurate with the general purposes of the School of Law and then only with agreement of the professor teaching the course.
+There will be a fee charged for such an audit unless waived by the Sr. Associate Dean for Academic Affairs.

-A “distance education” course is one in which students are separated from the faculty member or each other for more than one-third of the instruction and the instruction involves the use of technology to support regular and substantive interaction among students and between the students and the faculty member either synchronously or asynchronously.
+A “distance education” course is one in which students are separated from the faculty member or each other for more than one-third of the instruction, and the instruction involves the use of technology to support regular and substantive interaction among students and between the students and the faculty member, either synchronously or asynchronously.

 JD students are limited in their distance education courses only to the extent set forth in applicable ABA regulations (subject to any occasional variances approved for the School of Law).
 A student may count no more than one-third of the total credits required for graduation from distance courses.
 Some Bar jurisdictions allow fewer distance credits than the ABA Standard.
 Students should be familiar with the rules that apply in the jurisdiction(s) where they intend to practice.